-All About a Ferret's Digestive System
+All About a Ferret's Digestive System and Nutritional Needs

-The first is the duodenum.
+First is the duodenum.
 The food comes here first and mixes with more digestive juices.
 The liver and pancreas secret fluid in here to help continue to aid the digestion of the food.

 The next two parts are the jejunum and ileum.
 The work together and absorb all the nutrients from the food.